MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-design-studio.md

     The first time you visit the site, select the **Try it for free** button to [sign up for a free, 30-day trial](trial-signup.md).

-1. Choose your site, and select **Edit** to launch the design studio.
+1. Choose your site, then select **Edit** to launch the design studio.

     :::image type="content" source="media/tour-maker-studio/launch-design-studio.png" alt-text="Launch the design studio.":::